00015775/CorrNet/macOS_en.md

 Core:

--`SLRModel.py is the entrance of the whole network.
+- `SLRModel.py is the entrance of the whole network.
--Contains:
+- Contains:
--feature extraction (2D/3D Conv)
+- feature extraction (2D/3D Conv)
--time series modeling (ConvCTC+SeqCTC)
+- time series modeling (ConvCTC+SeqCTC)
--Decoded output
+- Decoded output

 The reasoning call of demo.py is as follows: